EMF Exposure – Understanding How You Can Reduce Your Exposure

 When people are exposed to EMF, they can get a variety of symptoms.
 With regards to radio frequency electromagnetic energy (RF EME), the officials that set the exposure standards only recognise “thermal effects” – so set the standards to below the level at which tissues are heated.

 EMF Exposure Standards Are Too High

 I firmly believe that there are many health/biological effects that occur well before this level.
-I believe that the exposure standards are way too high, especially when IARC (the International Agency for Research on Cancer) recognise radio frequency EMF & ELF AC magnetic fields as “Category 2B” (this means that they recognise that these types of EMF are possibly carcinogenic to humans).
+I believe that the exposure standards are way too high, especially when IARC (the International Agency for Research on Cancer) recognise radio frequency EME & ELF AC magnetic fields as “Category 2B” (this means that they recognise that these types of EMF are possibly carcinogenic to humans).

 There is a growing body of research from scientists (including retired ones!) that not only shows that certain types of EMF result in the body reacting in a certain way, but also are becoming more able to explain how and why these reactions occur.

 Symptoms from EMF Exposure

 Common symptoms from EMF exposure, based on my observation and interaction with hundreds of clients over the years:

 – grinding teeth (bruxism)

 Reducing your EMF exposure is important – not through gadgets and stickers, but through turning things off, switching to safer options, and making choices about when and how you use technology.

 This is one of my favourite areas to work with people on.
 Why?
 Because often, simple changes to behaviour can significantly reduce your exposure.